- Most classes begin with a chant to honor Patanjali, the sage who compiled the classic yoga texts.

 International Recognition Slowly and gradually, B.K.S.
 Iyengar gained recognition as a yoga teacher in the Indian subcontinent.
 In 1952 he met the famous violinist Yehudi Menuhin.
 They soon became friends and Menuhin arranged for B.K.S.
 Iyengar to teach abroad.

 The fame of B.K.S.
 Iyengar expanded, and soon he began writing books on yoga.
 His first book ‘Light on Yoga’ was published in the year 1966 and went on to become an international bestsellers which is still published in 18 languages.
 B.K.S.
 Iyengar opened his own institute in Pune, by the name of ‘Ramamani Iyengar Memorial Yoga Institute’, in the memory of his wife.
 He still resides and teaches at the institute.

-B.K.S.
-Iyengar continues to teach and advise affairs at the Ramamani Iyengar Memorial Yoga Institute.
+PresentlyIt is with great sadness that we report that Yogacharya B.K.S.
+Iyengar passed away at 3:15am in Pune, India on August 20, 2014.
+He leaves in his wake an outstanding legacy of thousands of teachers including his own children Geeta Iyengar and Prashant Iyengar and his granddaughter, Abhijata.
+The world is most certainly a better place because of him.
 In 2004 Time Magazine named him as one of the 100 most influential people in the world, and in 2011 he visited China where his presence was honored by thousands of students, dignitaries, and even a series of postage stamps commemorating his visit.
-He continues to be actively involved in the promotion of yoga throughout the world.
-Today, classes at Ramamani Iyengar Memorial Yoga Institute are being conducted today by his daughter Geeta, his son Prashant and other senior teachers.
+Today, classes at Ramamani Iyengar Memorial Yoga Institute are being conducted by his daughter Geeta, his son Prashant and other senior teachers.